Skip to main content

 Overview

 The Model Context Protocol (MCP) server integration allows builders to add partner Remote MCP servers directly from the watsonx Orchestrate catalog to their agents.
-Partners can list their MCP servers in the catalog using either the IBM Concierge web form or manual submission process.
+Partners can list their MCP servers in the catalog using either the IBM Concierge web form or manual submission for BYOL scenarios.

 Submission Methods